lsprado/ProjetoDemo/README.md

 ![Deploy](./images/img_gh_action_deploy.png)

+# Using Docker

+Other option is running this application using container Docker.

-# Running the application using Docker
+# Running the application locally using Docker

 1. Generate docker images locally
 ```powershell